giadafranz/giadafranz.github.io/README.md

 I am a C.L.E.
 Moore Instructor at MIT.
 Previously, I completed my Ph.D. in Mathematics at ETH Zürich and I graduated in 2018 from University of Pisa and Scuola Normale Superiore.

+I will spend the Fall semester 2024 in SLMath for the special programs *Special Geometric Structures and Analysis* and *New Frontiers in Curvature: Flows, General Relativity, Minimal Submanifolds, and Symmetry* as a Huneke postdoctoral fellow.

 My research field is Geometric Analysis.
 More specifically, I focus on the study of minimal surfaces.

 ### Contact